AtulVhanmarathi/AtulVhanmarathi/README.md

 ### Hi there 👋
+# I am Atul and Welcome to my GitHub page!!!

+- I work as a ***Data Scientist*** at Yokogawa Insilico Biotechnology.
+- I am currently focusing on completing more machine learning projects covering all the important concepts such as Regression, Classification, etc.
+- You can learn about my profile in detail at https://www.linkedin.com/in/atul-mahadev-vhanmarathi
 <!--
 **AtulVhanmarathi/AtulVhanmarathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-- I am Atul and Welcome to my GitHub page

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...